csebooks/artificial-intelligence/content.en/iv-uncertain-knowledge-and-reasoning/_index.md

 MPI says that, whereas each attribute may be important, it does not affect the way in which one trades off the other attributes against each other.

-Mutual preferential independence is something of a mouthful, but thanks to a remarkable theorem due to the economist Gérard Debreu (1960), we can derive from it a very simple form for the agent’s value function: _If attributes_ X1, . . . , Xn _are mutually preferentially independent, then the agent’s preference behavior can be described as maximizing the function_
+Mutual preferential independence is something of a mouthful, but thanks to a remarkable theorem due to the economist Gérard Debreu (1960), we can derive from it a very simple form for the agent’s value function: _If attributes_ x~1~, . . . , x~n~ _are mutually preferentially independent, then the agent’s preference behavior can be described as maximizing the function_

-V (x1, . . . , xn) =
+V (x~1~, . . . , x~n~) =

 ∑